manell0/MileStone-1-Couronne/README.md

 The main colours used throughout the website are a mixture of Blue, Some brown and White with gray/blue accents.

 The chosen color scheme is a reflection of the nerdy little group expected to use this site.
+- I Find the color combination on site [COLORS](https://coolors.co/)

 ### Typography

 The pairing of the fonts Open Sans and Exo 2 is used throughout the website with Sans Serif as the fallback font in case of import failure.
+- I use [Google fonts](https://fonts.google.com/) for my fonts used on the site

 ### Picture